Ambrosys/os-matcher/docs/content/Matching/Algorithms/2-SkippingRouter.rst

 SkippingRouter
 ==============

-This router consecutively routes from each sampling point to its successor with the :ref:`underlying router <candidate_backtrack_router>`.
+This router tries to find the :term:`farthest route <farthest navigation route>` with the :ref:`underlying router <candidate_backtrack_router>`.
+If beneficial, specific :term:`sampling points <sampling point>` are requested to be ignored by the underlying routers.

+Each time the underlying router has found its farthest route and this route does not reach the sampling point **Goal**, the probability is high that some of the last sampling points's track positions were recorded with an inaccurate GPS source or due to street map errors.
-If, at some point, it is not able to find a :term:`valid navigation route`, the router starts to skip sampling points consecutively in a specific, distance-dependant order.
+The router therefore starts to skip sampling points consecutively in a specific, distance-dependant order, starting with the last sampling point of the farthest route or the following.
-The underlying routers are requested to ignores these points.
+The underlying routers then try to route farther by ignoring these sampling points.

-If the distance to skip reaches some threshold before finding a route, the router returnes no route.
+If the distance to skip reaches some threshold before finding a route, the router returns the farthest route without skipping sampling points.

 Example
 =======